-Last month we delved into spring alliums in our monthly series with , a partnership that showcases seasonal produce at the Union Square Greenmarket in New York City and offers creative recipes from ICE chefs on how to use these ingredients.
+Recently, we delved into spring alliums in our monthly series with , a partnership that showcases seasonal produce at New York's Union Square Greenmarket then uses said produce in creative recipes from ICE chefs.

 - Think of these galettes as templates for the incoming spring and summer produce or your favorite foods.
 Swap goat cheese for feta, or add in eggplant, summer squash or mushrooms to the savory pie.
 Peaches, raspberries and apricots also pair well with rhubarb so switch up the classic dessert duo and try something new.

-- When mixing the buttermilk galette dough, Chef Vicki recommends stopping when you still have visible pieces of butter (pea-sized).
+- When mixing the buttermilk galette dough, our chefs recommend stopping when you still have visible pieces of butter (pea-sized).
 As the dough bakes, the butter forms pockets and boils, creating steam which gives the galette a flaky mouthfeel.

 - Try not to add too much flour as you’re rolling out the dough.
-Chef Vicki explains that a little sticking to the counter will make it easier to roll out the dough, and excess flour will impact the final taste.
+A little sticking to the counter makes it easier to roll out the dough, and excess flour will impact the final taste.

-- For the savory galette: Chef Vicki notes that it’s important for the dough and filling to cook at the same time.
-If the vegetables were put into the galette raw, they would be too hard when the dough was cooked through.
-Instead, she roasts each vegetable separately — as they cook at different speeds too — before filling the galette.
+- For the savory galette, it's important that the dough and filling cook at the same time.
+If the vegetables are put into the galette raw, they will be too hard when the dough is cooked through.
+Instead, roast each vegetable separately — as they cook at different speeds, too — before filling the galette.

-- For the sweet galette: To kick this dessert up a notch, Chef Vicki shares that you can add crumble or frangipane under the fruit in the center, but it’s just delicious as is too!
+- For the sweet galette: To kick this dessert up a notch, add crumble or frangipane under the fruit in the center!

 More from this series: